Global Communications and Computing

 I have not implemented it on the Helios as the SSD already gives a huge improvement and extra tuning is unlikely to give any perceivable enhancement.

 Hibernation (suspend to disk) should be inhibited as it causes a huge amount of write actions, which is very bad for an SSD.
 If you are dual booting also make sure Windows also has hibernation inhibited - in any case it is catastrophic if both hibernate to the same disk.
-Ubuntu has inhibited Hibernation but Mint does not and I prefer to change it.
+Ubuntu has inhibited Hibernation but Mint did not and I prefer to change it.
+The latest versions of Mint seem to inhibit it as well so check if this is needed.
 An easy way is to, in a terminal, do:

 sudo mv -v /etc/polkit-1/localauthority/50-local.d/com.ubuntu.enable-hibernate.pkla /